pdmosses/metaborg.github.io/docs/howtos/development/setup-maven-for-spoofax-dev.md

+---
+title: "Maven Setup"
+---
-# Spoofax Development Maven Setup
+# How to setup Maven for Spoofax development
 Maven is a project management and build tool for software projects.
 Most components in Spoofax are built with Maven.
 This how-to will guide you to setup Maven for Spoofax 2 development.